F5Networks/f5-azure-arm-templates/supported/solutions/autoscale/waf/existing_stack/readme.md

 ## Script parameters being asked for below match to parameters in the azuredeploy.json file, otherwise pointing to the ##
 ## azuredeploy.parameters.json file for values to use.
 Some options below are mandatory, some(such as region) can     ##
 ## be supplied inline when running this script but if they aren't then the default will be used as specificed below.   ##
-## Example Command: .\Deploy_via_PS.ps1 -licenseType PAYG -licensedBandwidth 200m -vmScaleSetMinCount 2 -vmScaleSetMaxCount 4 -calculatedBandwidth 200m -scaleOutThroughput 90 -scaleInThroughput 10 -scaleTimeWindow 10 -adminUsername azureuser -adminPassword <value> -dnsLabel <value> -instanceType Standard_DS2_v2 -imageName Best -bigIpVersion 13.0.021 -vnetName <value> -vnetResourceGroupName <value> -mgmtSubnetName <value> -solutionDeploymentName <value> -applicationProtocols http-https -applicationAddress <value> -applicationServiceFqdn NOT_SPECIFIED -applicationPort 80 -applicationSecurePort 443 -sslCert NOT_SPECIFIED -sslPswd NOT_SPECIFIED -applicationType Linux -blockingLevel medium -customPolicy NOT_SPECIFIED -tenantId <value> -clientId <value> -servicePrincipalSecret <value> -notificationEmail OPTIONAL -ntpServer 0.pool.ntp.org -timeZone UTC -restrictedSrcAddress "*" -resourceGroupName <value>
+## Example Command: .\Deploy_via_PS.ps1 -licenseType PAYG -licensedBandwidth 200m -vmScaleSetMinCount 2 -vmScaleSetMaxCount 4 -calculatedBandwidth 200m -scaleOutThreshold 90 -scaleInThreshold 10 -scaleTimeWindow 10 -adminUsername azureuser -adminPassword <value> -dnsLabel <value> -instanceType Standard_DS2_v2 -imageName Best -bigIpVersion 13.0.021 -vnetName <value> -vnetResourceGroupName <value> -mgmtSubnetName <value> -solutionDeploymentName <value> -applicationProtocols http-https -applicationAddress <value> -applicationServiceFqdn NOT_SPECIFIED -applicationPort 80 -applicationSecurePort 443 -sslCert NOT_SPECIFIED -sslPswd NOT_SPECIFIED -applicationType Linux -blockingLevel medium -customPolicy NOT_SPECIFIED -tenantId <value> -clientId <value> -servicePrincipalSecret <value> -notificationEmail OPTIONAL -ntpServer 0.pool.ntp.org -timeZone UTC -restrictedSrcAddress "*" -resourceGroupName <value>

 param(
   [string] [Parameter(Mandatory=$True)] $licenseType,